-- (1) implies less-developed countries will be less productive even when producing with the same techniques. - Moreover this productivity disadvantage will be larger when the gap between k and k' is greater. - Might be important for understanding cross-country income differences: - With $\alpha \approx 2/3$, an economy with k' = 8k would only be twice as rich, when there is no issue of inappropriate technologies. - But if $\gamma = 2/3$, the difference would be eightfold.
+- (1) implies less-developed countries will be less productive even when producing with the same techniques. - Moreover this productivity disadvantage will be larger when the gap between k and k' is greater. - Important for understanding cross-country income differences? - With $\alpha \approx 2/3$ , an economy with k' = 8k would only be twice as rich, when there is no issue of inappropriate technologies.
+But if $\gamma = 2/3$ , the difference would be eight fold. - But does the structure make sense at all?